 “Made in the USA.”
 When we see this on a product, buying it makes most of us feel pretty good.
 We know that we’re supporting American jobs and the economy.
 This is something politicians on both sides of the political spectrum have emphasized for decades.

 But what does “Made in the USA” really mean—for the consumer?
 What’s the good, bad, and the ugly (OK, there’s not that much that’s ugly)?
-Here’s what you need to know.
+Here’s what you need to know:

 “Made in the USA” – Label

 Companies must follow very specific guidelines to be able to put a “Made in the USA” label on a product.
 Products must be entirely or virtually entirely made in the United States, as established and overseen by the Federal Trade Commission.
-This policy definition includes the 50 states, District of Columbia, and all US territories and possessions.
+This policy definition includes the 50 states, the District of Columbia, and all US territories and possessions.
 And it’s not just the final product; the standard for “Made in the USA” means all significant parts and processing of the product must be of US origin and—in the case of manufacturing and assembly—take place in the US.

 Ultimately, a “Made in the USA” label means there is no foreign content in the product and the product was made in one of the US states, districts, or territories.